Explanatory machine learning for sequential human teaching: Theoretical framework

 \begin{conjecture} \textbf{(Cognitive bound on the hypothesis space size, $B(P, H)$)}: Consider a symbolic machine-learned datalog program $P$ using $p$ predicate symbols and $m$ meta-rules each having at most $j$ body literals.
 Given a group of humans $H$, $B(P,H)$ is a population-dependent bound on the size of hypothesis space such that at most $n$ clauses in $P$ can be comprehended by all humans in $H$ and $B(P,H)=m^n p^{(1+j)n}$. \end{conjecture}

-The definition of the human searchable hypothesis space size $B(P, H)$ relates to the MIL complexity analysis in \cite{lin2014,cropper2017}.
-The authors in \cite{lun2021} demonstrated that humans learned can only learn some of the rules for a two-players simple game when the descriptive size of the rules is high.
+The conjecture of the human searchable hypothesis space size $B(P, H)$ relates to the MIL complexity analysis in \cite{cropper2017,lin2014}.
+The authors in \cite{lun2021} demonstrated empirical evidence which supports Conjecture \ref{conjecture:cognitive_bound}.
+Humans learned can only learn some of the rules for a two-players simple game when the descriptive size of the rules is high.
 This implies that the hypothesis space associated with the program class is too large for a complete search and imposes a high cognitive load on working memory.
 Since only a fraction of the original rules is learned, problem solutions which produce action sequences are not complete and errors become more likely to occur.

+The cognitive window conjecture describes that a machine-learned theory has a harmful explanatory effect on comprehension when learning requires a search in a hypothesis space that is too large for working memory to manage.
+In addition, a machine-learned theory has no beneficial explanatory effect if its cognitive complexity in executing explained knowledge is not lower than the cognitive complexity of a solution that uses less auxiliary knowledge.